 1. Don’t leave valuables in your car.

-This sounds straightforward.
-But in recent news, there has been a drastic spike in vehicle break-in’s in British Columbia where valuables have been left in plain sight.
+This might seem obvious, but in recent news, there has been a drastic spike in vehicle break-ins in BC when valuables have been left in plain sight.
 Always remove any valuables from your car, even if you are quickly running inside.
 This includes electronics, purses, wallets, clothing, sunglasses, and even your garage door opener!
 It can be easy to forget, but leaving your garage door opener gives thieves access to your home and they can easily check where you live by looking at your ICBC papers.
+This could also be a hassle when claiming against your house insurance.
+They just walked in the door using YOUR garage door opener.
+Consider that!
+At a bare minimum, just don’t leave anything in view.
+Thieves are opportunists and are looking for a quick grab.
+Don’t leave anything in plain sight and you’ll keep most of them running along.

 We know it can be tempting to leave your windows down during the hot summer weather, but even leaving your windows slightly cracked can leave your vehicle vulnerable to car theft.
 A car thief can easily reach into your window through a small crack, gaining full access to your vehicle and the contents within it.